-This post was sponsored by Breville Canada who provided me with a Scraper Mixer Pro to experience and test out at no cost to myself.
-All opinions are my own.
+This recipe for Almond Flour Cookies was created in partnership with Breville Canada who provided me with a Scraper Mixer Pro to experience and test out at no cost to myself.
+All opinions, as always, are my own.
 I only write about and recommend products I use and love myself.

 These Almond Flour Cookies that I’m sharing with you today are super simple to whip up and are a perfect melt-in-your-mouth treat.
 They make a huge batch, so get ready to share!
 It’s funny how every January we always look back and realise how fast time flew by.
 2016 was no different – it came and went in a flash, and to be completely honest, I really don’t have much idea of what went on the past 365 days.
 It all seems a blur now.
 Which is exactly the reason why I’ve decided to take it slow in 2017 and be more present in the moment.